gyshan/gyshan.github.io/_posts/2018-11-07-install-blat-on-mac-with-one-liner-command.md

   - Bioinformatics
 ---

 Blat is a bioinformatics software tool for sequence alignment.
 When I googled `install blat on mac`, what came to my screen are numerous trouble shooting posts.
-Here, I want to present a one-line command solution:
+Here, I want to present a one-liner command solution:

 {% highlight bash %}
 conda install -c bioconda blat  # Imagine you already have conda installed